cmu-sei/juneberry/docs/specs/experiment_configuration_specification.md

 want the predictions script to perform classifications.

 ### train
-By default all models are trained before evaluation and reports are run.
-If this flag is setp to false, then we assume the model was training in some other fashion, and correspondingly we won't generate rules to train (or clean) the model.
+By default, all models are trained before evaluation and reports are run.
+When this flag is set to false, the model is assumed to have been trained outside of Juneberry, so no experiment rules will be generated to train (or clean) the model.

 ### version